 The Director and Associate Director of Graduate Studies are the primary source of information on funding, academic requirements, and coursework.
 As the graduate program advisors, they can discuss academic, professional, and personal problems with students.
 They also serve the function of a committee chairperson for PhD students who have not yet selected one.

 The Graduate Placement Director (GPD) oversees graduate professional development activities and serves on the Graduate Committee.
-The GPD is responsible for organizing workshops on topics related to the profession, reviewing job application materials and arranging mock interviews/job talks for students seeking positions, facilitating the yearly graduate recruit event, and the collaborating with the Career Diversity Fellow.
-Dr. Angela Pulley Hudson currently serves as the Graduate Placement Director.
+The GPD is responsible for organizing workshops on topics related to the profession, reviewing job application materials and arranging mock interviews/job talks for students seeking positions, and facilitating the yearly graduate recruit event.
+Dr. Sonia Hernandez currently serves as the Graduate Placement Director.